Mercedes-Benz CLS-Class (C218): CLS 63 AMG

 The CLS 63 AMG is a high performance variant of the CLS and went on sale in March 2011.
 It features a 5.5 L bi-turbo V8 rated at 386 kW and 700 Nm.
-Standard equipment includes an AMG SPEEDSHIFT MCT 7-speed transmission, a 24 mm wider front track, larger 360 mm ventilated and perforated brake discs, an AMG sports exhaust system, and a three-spoke AMG Performance steering wheel with shift paddles.
+Standard equipment includes an AMG SpeedShift MCT 7-speed transmission, a 24 mm wider front track, larger 360 mm ventilated and perforated brake discs, an AMG sports exhaust system, and a three-spoke AMG Performance steering wheel with shift paddles.
 The CLS 63 AMG is available in both sedan and Shooting Brake variants, as well as in rear-wheel drive or 4MATIC all-wheel drive configurations.

-Edition 1 models were available exclusively in the first year of its market launch, and featured minor power increases of 32 hp and 100 Nm.
+Edition 1 models were available exclusively in the first year of its market launch, and featured power increases of 32 hp and 100 Nm.
 Other additions include Edition 1 insignia, matte exterior paintwork, designo leather, and a choice of three AMG exclusive interior trim.
-An AMG Performance Package was also offered separately, and featured a carbon-fiber spoiler lip, red brake calipers, and increased performance gains of 24 kW and 100 Nm, resulting in a 0–60 mph time of 4.1 s.
+An AMG Performance Package was also offered separately, and featured a carbon-fiber spoiler lip, red brake calipers, and increased performance gains of 24 kW and 100 Nm, resulting in a 0–60 mph time of 4.1 seconds.

 From April 2013, the CLS 63 AMG range was updated to now produce 410 kW and 720 Nm.
 The Performance Package was also replaced by the new CLS 63 AMG S model, featuring further performance and efficiency enhancements, all-wheel drive 4MATIC as standard, and a rear locking differential.
 It is also available as a Shooting Brake variant and launched in June 2013.